Il y a trop de gens qui t'aiment: Performances and cover versions

 Ségara sang twice "Il y a trop de gens qui t'aiment" during her first tour named Au Nom d'une Femme.
 The live version is included on her album En concert à l'Olympia, which also contains a version in Spanish-language, under the title "Yo lo siento per mi", written by Nilda Fernandez.
 The song was also part of many French compilations, such as Hits de diamant, released in 2007.

 In 2002, the song was covered by Roch Voisine, Muriel Robin and Patrick Fiori for Les Enfoirés's album 2002: Tous dans le même bateau, as 13th track in a 3:44 version.

-Chart performances
+Chart performance

-In France, the song appeared on the singles chart at number 41 on November 13, 1999, then climbed to number 18, but was first unable to reach the first positions.
-It managed to enter the top ten in its ninth week and finally top the chart for two not consecutive weeks, in its 12th and 15th weeks.
-Then it dropped slowly on the chart, totaling 14 weeks in the top ten, 32 weeks in the top 50 and 36 weeks in the top 100.
-It was certified Platinum by the SNEP and was the 15th best-selling singles of 2000.

-In Belgium (Wallonia), the single was very successful too.
-It entered at number 38 on December 4, 1999, reached the top ten in its sixth week and topped the chart for seven weeks.
-After that, it dropped rather quickly, after 12 weeks in the top ten and 23 weeks on the chart (top 40).
-It was ranked number nine on the 2000 Annual Chart.
+In France, "Il y a trop de gens qui t'aiment" debuted at number 41 on 13 November 1999 on the SNEP Singles chart, entered the top ten in its ninth week and topped the chart for two non consecutive weeks, in its 12th and 15th weeks.
+It totalled 14 weeks in the top ten, 32 weeks in the top 50 and 36 weeks in the top 100, was certified Platinum by the SNEP, and was the 15th most successful single of 2000.
+In Belgium (Wallonia), it entered the Ultratop 40 at number 38 on 4 December 1999, reached the top ten in its sixth week and topped the chart for seven weeks, spending 12 weeks in the top ten and 23 weeks on the chart.
+It ranked at number nine on the 2000 Annual Chart.